DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 To start, I would like to discuss some motivation on why reinforcement learning and why deep learning.

-Although the concepts of learning is not new, the field robotics have much longer history in the classical methods such as planning.
+Although the concepts of learning is not new, the field robotics have much longer history in the classical methods such.
 However, without learning, robotics is a much more complicated and specific tasks and requires multiple layers of engineering across different discipline, For example, robots that have been built and coded to navigate one environment might fail entirely at another (although similar) environment.
 This is because hard coded functionality, perception, and planning is much less generalizable in exchange for precision and reliability.
 However, such domain-specific